Governance advocates see crowd-sourcing as way to fix Internet ills

 SNOWDEN'S LASTING LEGACY

-Going forward, organizers say NETmundial will be a platform for participation, rather than a formal organization as such.
-It aims to give individuals, organizations and governments tools for addressing the many non-technical issues that bedevil the Internet's functioning and which increasingly fragment it.
+Going forward, organisers say NETmundial will be a platform for participation, rather than a formal organisation as such.
+It aims to give individuals, organisations and governments tools for addressing the many non-technical issues that bedevil the Internet's functioning and which increasingly fragment it.

 "There is a need to discuss these non-technical issues not only by governments but also by involving different stakeholders," Virgílio A.F.
 Almeida, Brazil's secretary for information technology policies, said in a phone interview.
 By stakeholders, he was referring to other groups ranging from civil society to business and academic and technical experts.

-NETmundial organizers say their initiative is designed to include any individuals and organizations who wish to participate through its web site at www.netmundial.org/.
+NETmundial organisers say their initiative is designed to include any individuals and organisations who wish to participate through its web site at www.netmundial.org/.

 NETmundial will be run by a 25-member coordination council with decisions made by rough consensus rather than voting.
 Twenty members will be drawn from five separate regions.
 In each region, representatives from government, business, the civil sector and the academic technical community will be chosen.